arash-salemi/arash-salemi.github.io/_pages/about.md

 Over the years, I have worked on a broad range of projects in robotics, control, and machine learning.
 These include developing ROS 2 Trajectory Tracking Controller for the Paragrip Parallel Robot, implementing reinforcement learning algorithms for Kuka arm object-grasping, developing data-driven MPC controllers for vehivle path tracking, implementing reinforcement-learning based quadrotor control, and designing fuzzy logic and PID controllers for mobile robots.

-I also conducted many projects using Machine Learning Methods, such as emotion recognition using Vision Transformers (ViT), Human Activity Recognition (HAR), Red Blood Cell classification, Breast Cancer Detection, Stock Market Price Prediction, Wheat Head Detection, and finding the Optimal Policy for reaching a goal in a grid world by Q-Learning algorithm.
+I also conducted many projects using Machine Learning Methods, such as Emotion Recognition using Vision Transformers (ViT), Human Activity Recognition (HAR), Red Blood Cell classification, Breast Cancer Detection, Stock Market Price Prediction, Wheat Head Detection, and finding the Optimal Policy for reaching a goal in a grid world by Q-Learning algorithm.

 Honors and Awards
 ======